ncou/endpoint/readme.md

 ```

 ## Head requests
 All HEAD requests are automatically handled by Endpoints by checking if a <code>get()</code> method is implemented.
-If it is implemented, it will call that method and return the response.
-The middleware that sends the response to the client will hopefully just return the headers and not the body.
+If it is implemented, it will call the <code>get()</code> method so that all headers are created but it will ignore the body since HEAD requests should not return a body.

 ## Options requests
 Endpoint contains functionality for handling OPTIONS requests by looking at the implemented methods and PHPDoc to set headers and generate a body.
 The method returns supported content types, allowed methods as well as API documentation (if documentation exists).